jessehattabaugh/jessehattabaugh-com/readme.md

 ## Installation

-After cloning this repo use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install nodejs by running `nvm use`.
-Then run `npm install`.
+After cloning this repo use [dvm](https://github.com/justjavac/dvm#installation) to install deno by running `dvm use`.

 ## Development

-To start the local development server run `npm start` then open [http://localhost:3333](http://localhost:3333) in a browser.
+To start the local development server run `deno task start` then open [http://localhost:3333](http://localhost:3333) in a browser.

 ## Deployment